ivansible/asterisk/roles/ast-core/README.md

 Default is none.
 Set this if you are attacked by SIP hackers.
 Each network is defined in format like `172.12.0.0/17`.

+The iptables rules will be placed directly in the ufw file `/etc/ufw/before.rules` in the block `ANSIBLE reject sip hackers` destined for the chain `ufw-before-input`.

     ast_prefer_ipv4: no
 If `yes`, GLIBC DNS resolver is configured to prefer IPV4.
 If `no`, GLIBC resolver will return addresses as received (no preference).